General-Meow/learning-react/README.md

 );
 ```

+### Modules
+- Radium
+- Style-Components
+- prop-types
+  - modules that allows you to state/document what a component needs for it to work
+  - `npm install --save prop-types`

 ### Overview
 - React is a Javascript LIBRARY for building user interfaces, unlike angular which is a framework